-Research that investigated 18,000 people diagnosed as suffering from chronic neck pain, lower back pain, head or knee pain demonstrated that acupuncture can support the effectiveness of standard medical care by reducing chronic pain severity.
+Research that investigated 18,000 people diagnosed with chronic neck pain, lower back pain, head or knee pain established, that acupuncture does improve the effectiveness of standard medical care by reducing chronic pain severity.

-The research involved reviewing 29 high-quality trials that investigated medical treatments that were prescribed to patients vs. acupuncture treatment.
-Medical treatment comparison included anti-inflammatory medication and physiotherapy.
-Findings demonstrate that acupuncture is a treatment option for people with chronic pain as acupuncture significantly reduced the number of headaches and migraine attacks.
-Acupuncture also reduced lower back pain and disability of osteoarthritis.
-This was said to contribute to patients being less reliant on medication to control pain.
+Acupuncture is a treatment option for people with chronic pain as acupuncture significantly reduces the number of headaches and migraine attacks.
+Acupuncture also reduces lower back pain and disability of osteoarthritis.
+Findings also established that patients were less reliant on medication to control pain.

-An acupuncture evidence base summary was conducted by a team of researchers in Australia.
-They found that research identifies that there is evidence of a positive effect of acupuncture treatment on eight conditions, including:
+A summary of the evidence base for acupuncture conducted by a team of researchers in Australia found evidence of a positive effect of acupuncture treatment on medically diagnosed conditions:

 - Postoperative pain management